XtaoBai/XtaoBai/README.md

 - 😄 Pronouns: Garan
 - 💬 Ask me about travelling hahah.
 - ⚡ Fun fact: Friday increases happiness around the world by 11%!

+Other info：
+- code with Python，JavaScript and Matlab